jamxu88/jamxu88/README.md

 ### Heyo!
 #### I'm James, a full-stack developer from the DC area.
-I am attending the University of Illinois Urbana-Champaign this fall, majoring in computer science.
-Right now, I'm focused on freelancing and learning more, especially in AI/ML and modeling.
+I am attending the University of Illinois Urbana-Champaign, majoring in computer science with a minor in statistics.

 ## Links 📡
 [My website](https://jamesxu.dev/)